Single-use carrier bags

 They may also impose discretionary non-monetary penalties with steps the seller must take to ensure compliance, and non-compliance penalties if the latter is not complied with.

-An early payment discount of 50% applies if the monetary penalty is paid within 28 days of the final notice being issued, conversely, the amount of fixed monetary payment will be increased by 50% if payment is late and made after expiration of the 56 day payment period.
+An early payment discount of 50% applies if the monetary penalty is paid within 28 days of the final notice being issued; conversely, the amount of the fixed monetary payment will be increased by 50% if payment is late and made after expiration of the 56-day payment period.